In 1867, only men aged 21 and older could vote in federal elections. They also had to own property to be able to choose a government.

 The Second World War ends.
 No changes are made to laws about voting rights for military personnel.
 They are eligible to vote in federal elections no matter what their age.
 For everyone else, the voting age remains at 21.

 High school students take part in a national conference on parliamentary issues at the University of Toronto.
 They ask a panel of members of Parliament why the federal voting age has not been lowered to 18.

 Some prominent parliamentarians, such as Agnes Macphail and John Diefenbaker, are open to the idea.

-PEI allows 16-year-olds to vote in a provincial plebiscite on electoral reform because these youth would use the new electoral system at the next election, when they are 18.
+PEI allows youth 16 and older to vote in a provincial plebiscite on electoral reform.
+They are included because they would use the new electoral system at the next election, when they are 18.

 Voting age for provincial elections in PEI (and all of Canada) remains at 18.